Cocooning during COVID-19

 - Not visit if you feel unwell

 Visits from people who provide you with essential support such as healthcare, personal support with your daily needs or social care should continue as normal.
-However, your carers and care workers must stay away if they have any symptoms of COVID-19.
+However, your carers and care workers should stay away if they have any symptoms of COVID-19.

 The Government also recommends that you put together a list of people who can help you with your care if your main carer becomes unwell.